monsoonmaelstrom/book2/book2.md

 ----

-I make it back to the room Liam and I are occupying by myself, and he shows up about ten minutes after.
+I make it back to the room Liam and I are occupying by myself, and Liam shows up about ten minutes after.

 “How’s Davy?”
 I ask.